danilocgsilva/manage_local_projects/README.md

 Type `mpro help` to see all commands.

-## Working directory and storage directory

-Throughout managing local project usage, you may find something like *working directory* and *storage directory*.
-Those are two concepts with a very specific and important meaning:
+## Some concepts

-* Working directory: where you will *work*, or will *code* in the local machine and, potentially, is read by the local service.
+* Working Directory: where you will *work*, or will *code* in the local machine and, potentially, is read by the local service.
 * Storage directory: where you would like to *storage* your code.
 For example, a directory inside your Dropbox that will be atomatically synced throughout your sync service and have code safe.
+* Source Type: The location where you store your project can be of type local, git_remote or S3.

 **Why?**